Tips for Carrying Clothes for Ladakh Trip

 What should I pack for Ladakh trip?

 Packing for Ladakh trip depends mainly on the month you are traveling to Ladakh.
-I have already detailed out the list of clothing you can carry on a Ladakh trip in the above sections of the article which also contains the link to the remaining list of important things to pack for Ladakh trip.
+I have already detailed the list of clothing you can carry on a Ladakh trip in the above sections of the article which also contains the link to the remaining list of important things to pack for Ladakh trip.

 How to prepare for Leh Ladakh trip?